zakery292/batteryautomation/README.md

 to install just copy the contents to your custom_components folder, with the folder name battery_automation Restart HA and then enter your API key and account number for octopus, this will find your tariff and then show you the rates for you personally.

+Due to the naming convention used within the integration you might not want to use this and Bottlecap Daves sensor. you might lose the sensors unless you rename them.